 How is the slate determined?

 After reviewing applicants’ letters and conducting interviews, the Nominating Committee will recommend a slate to the Board of Trustees, taking into account the pre-determined skills that the board needs.
 Depending upon the number of seats available and the number of qualified candidates, the slate may be either contested (more candidates than seats) or uncontested (equal number of candidates and seats.)

 Current board members whose three-year terms have expired and are interested in serving again will run for election the same as other candidates.
-Two (2) currently sitting trustees will stand for re-election in January.
+Four (4) currently sitting trustees will stand for re-election in January.

-Questions on this should be addressed to Nominating Committee member David Roggie at or the President of the Board of Trustees Jo-Ann Robotti at .
+Questions on this should be addressed to Nominating Committee Chair Mary-Faith Westervelt at mfhatty@optonline,net or President of the Board of Trustees Dave Roggie at ..

 The Shelter Island Public Library’s mission is to provide state-of-the art resources, services, and technologies to meet the current and evolving needs of the community.
 It is the town’s primary year-round information and cultural resource for both residents and visitors.
 The Library’s staff and Board of Trustees focus on providing materials, services, programs, events, activities and staffing that promote education, information access and usage, entertainment and the arts, for the benefit and enrichment of all segments of the community.
 Key audiences include adults, children of all ages, students, and seniors as well as patrons with special needs.
 Critical resources include space, excellent staff, facilities, free programs and open access to materials and media.